 - Save important contact numbers in case of an emergency.
-Make sure you familiarise your family with an action plan, should a situation arise.
+Make sure your family is familiar with an action plan, should a situation arise.

 The Living Room

-- List all items in your home in an up-to-date inventory.
+- List all essential items in your home in an up-to-date inventory.

 - Always keep receipts for items of value and make a note of any serial numbers.